2009 – Six day walk celebrating our 41st anniversary

 Then, telling our sons we’d be back in a week, we drove off.
 They know if we’re not back, come and get us because we’re either hurt or just plain lost.

 That’s enough words.
-Let the picture tell the rest of the story.
+Let the pictures tell the rest of the story.

 View anniversary 2009 walk in a larger map You can scroll in or out on the larger map – and change to satellite images.